 Reporting an Incident

-Any attendee who believes that he or she has been subjected to a violation of the Code of Conduct, notices that someone else is being subjected to a violation of the Code of Conduct, or has any other concerns about the appropriateness or professionalism of any individual’s behavior at any RRF-sponsored event should contact any member of the Code of Conduct Committee or RRF Board.
+Any RRF member of conference participant who believes that he or she has been subjected to a violation of the Code of Conduct, notices that someone else is being subjected to a violation of the Code of Conduct, or has any other concerns about the appropriateness or professionalism of any individual’s behavior at any RRF-sponsored event should contact any member of the Code of Conduct Committee or RRF Board.
 The reporting person will not be required or expected to discuss the concern with the person thought to have potentially violated the Raptor Research Foundation Code of Conduct.
 All allegations will be treated seriously and investigated during the RRF-sponsored event itself to the extent practical, or will be investigated as efficiently as possible thereafter.
 Confidentiality will be honored to the extent permitted as long as the rights of others are not compromised.
 Note the aforementioned course of action will be independent of any law enforcement investigation.
 If the alleged violation is deemed potentially criminal in nature, law enforcement authorities will be called.

 Individuals engaging in behavior prohibited by the RRF Code of Conduct will be subject to disciplinary action.
 RRF leadership may take any action they deem appropriate, ranging from a verbal warning to ejection from the meeting or activity in question without refund of registration fees, to expulsion from the RRF.
 Repeat offenders may be subject to further disciplinary action, such as being banned from participating in future meetings.
 Note that RRF has the authority in its Bylaws to terminate the membership of any member after fair and reasonable consideration all of the relevant facts and circumstances.
 Disciplinary action will apply to all offenders participating in the conference, from non-RRF members to Board Directors.